kristinaquinones/emberwisp-waitlist-prod-for-luc/docs/FAQ.md

    - Enforced: 250px maximum (auto-scaled if larger)
    - Formats: PNG, JPG, or SVG

-**Note:** Branded templates include a professional gradient placeholder logo by default (with transparent background), so you'll always have a logo even before adding your own.
+**Note:** Branded templates include a gradient placeholder that you can replace with your own logo.
 Use `brandedHeaderTextOnly: true` if you prefer a text-only header with colored background.

 ### How do I style the form?